 When quizzed on his performance, this season’s Azerbaijan Grand Prix winner gave himself a pass.

 He added, “I think I did OK!
 I think my catching was OK, the kicking and throwing… well, my catching was OK.
 I think they were being easy on me: they’re 16 or 17 years old and twice my size!”

 For Malaysian Grand Prix winner, Max the experience was more of a step into the unknown – though he did manage to outshine his team-mate and kick a field goal.

 The Dutchman revealed, “Well, yeah, it’s a first for me – in Holland we’re more famous for soccer – but it was a cool experience, and interesting to play with an egg-shaped ball.

 “There was a real feeling of team spirit, and that’s always good.
-It’s very different to what we do in F1 – but like us they have to work together to get a result and that’s no different.”
+It’s very different from what we do in F1 – but like us, they have to work together to get a result and that’s no different.”